manofgod747/Philosophy/README.md

 ## Physicalism

-Some believe that mind is caused by the brain
+Some believe mind is caused by the brain

-The logic is impossible

 The brain is a biological electronic machine